How will social media shape Germany's election campaign? – DW – 11/17/2024

 In preliminary findings issued in July, EU regulators found X to be in breach of the DSA, stating that the blue check verification system "deceives users," that the platform was not in compliance with "required transparency on advertising" and "fails to provide access to its public data to researchers."

-The challenge now will be to implement the legislation, Kettemann says, and that won't happen in time for the German federal elections in February anyway.
+The challenge now will be to implement the legislation, said Kettemann, and that won't happen in time for the German federal election in February anyway.
 "Some platforms like X don't seem to be cooperating whatsoever with the EU rules, so it will be quite challenging to bring that platform in line with democratic values and EU rules," he said.

-This could be even more difficult in future because Elon Musk's role is growing in US policy-making, Kettemann feared, after US Vice President-elect JD Vance suggested this week that the US would withdraw support for NATO if the EU tried to regulate X.
+This could be even more difficult in future because Musk's role is growing in US policy-making, Kettemann said, after US Vice President-elect JD Vance suggested this week that the US would withdraw support for NATO if the EU tried to regulate X.

 While you're here: Every Tuesday, DW editors round up what is happening in German politics and society.
 You can sign up here for the weekly email newsletter Berlin Briefing.